Overholtk/reading-notes/day1-notes.md

   - Keep track of thoughts that put you in a fixed mindset
   - Analyze the source of those thoughts

+## GitHub Pages
+  GitHub pages allows you to take a repository of information and transform it into a website with minimal coding.
+Once your repository is created, you can add web content using it's master branch, upload your own files, and choose a desgin with jekyl templates.

 ## Markdown

 ### What is Markdown?